Information for patients

 This leaflet can be made available in other formats including large print, CD and Braille and in languages other than English, upon request.

-Your doctor believes radioiodine (radioactive iodine) therapy is the best treatment for your overactive thyroid, also known as thyrotoxicosis.
-This leaflet includes generic guidelines and advice for patients receiving the treatment.
+Your doctor believes radioiodine (radioactive iodine) therapy is the best treatment for your overactive thyroid.
+This leaflet includes advice for you when receiving the treatment.

 How does it work?

+Iodine is a chemical element which can be found in nature and as a mineral in some foods.
 Most iodine in your diet goes to your thyroid gland.
 Radioiodine (which is normal iodine that has been made radioactive) will go to your thyroid in the same way.

-Once in the thyroid, the radiation given off has the effect of ‘slowing down’ your thyroid.
+Once in the thyroid, the radiation given off has the effect of “slowing down” your thyroid.

 Is there any preparation before the treatment?